Bergwiehuegel/SWEN1_MTCG/README.md

 >My Bonus Feature is a Sudden Death Match after a playerbattle would end in a tie.
 The Players battle an extra 10 rounds where the winning card gets a damage boost and the losing card gets removed.
+(I also only implemented a non-permanent card change during battle by choice.)

 ## Lessons Learned

-- Have testability in mind when writing functions!
+- Have testability in mind when writing functions/classes!
 (In this case especially with the DB connection/serializing of objects/etc - seperation of concern, breaking down functions, ...)
-- Also think about visibility of properties concerning testing
+- Also think about visibility of properties in regards to testing
-- HAVE A SOLID PLAN OF THE DESIGN (Patterns/Structure) - For the next project on top of the list - saves a lot of time and refactoring (which would be neccessary in this project - Some reading a practicing in the near future)
+- HAVE A SOLID PLAN OF THE DESIGN (Patterns/Structure) - For the next project on top of the list - saves a lot of time and refactoring (which would be neccessary in this project - Some reading and practicing in the near future)
-- LINQ is very useful <3
+- LINQ is very useful!
-- Proper Error Handling with spefic exceptions (tried that out in some places) is also very useful
+- Proper Error Handling with spefic exceptions (tried that out in some places) -> also very useful
+- Use models/object instances wisely/use static where appropriate - a bit wonky here

 ## Design

-- i somewhat started with the curl script to assess the requirements
+- i somewhat started with the curl script to assess the requirements (combined with the moodle pdf)
-- next came the db design (based on the curl script / stats could probably be in the users) Database Diagram
+- next came the db design (based on the curl script / stats could probably be in the users table but were added later) Database Diagram
 ![Alt text](db_diagram.png "Database Diagram")
 - rudimentary class structure in Model/Controller Structure (probably faulty to some extend)